asyncapi/generator/docs/generator_template.md

 In this tutorial, you'll learn to create a simple generator template using a Python MQTT client.
 You'll use the AsyncAPI document and the template you develop to generate Python code.
 Additionally, you'll create template code with a reusable component to reuse the custom functionality you create and test your code using an MQTT client.

-Suppose you can only sleep when the AC in your bedroom is set to 22 °C, and you can't see when the temperature drops or rises above that.
-You can install a smart monitor in your bedroom that keeps track of the temperature and notifies you to adjust it to your optimum temperature if it fluctuates.
-You will create a template that alerts you when the temperature fluctuates from 22 °C.
+Suppose you can only sleep when the AC in your bedroom is set to 22 °C, and you can't sleep when the temperature drops or rises above that.
+You can install a smart monitor in your bedroom that keeps track of the temperature and notifies you to adjust it to your optimum temperature when it fluctuates.
+You will create a template to alerts you when the bedroom's temperature fluctuates from 22 °C.

 In this tutorial:

 - You'll use the [Eclipse Mosquito](https://test.mosquitto.org) **MQTT broker**, which you'll connect to subscribe and publish messages using an MQTT client.
 - You'll use [Python Paho-MQTT](https://pypi.org/project/paho-mqtt/) as the **MQTT client** in this project.
-- Lastly, you will create a React template that will use the MQTT broker to allow you to monitor your bedroom's temperature and notify you when the temperature drops or rises above 22 °C.
+- You'll create a React template that will use the MQTT broker to allow you to monitor your bedroom's temperature and notify you when the temperature drops or rises above 22 °C.
-- Create a reusable component for the output code's rise/dropped temperature functions.
+- Lastly, create a reusable component for the output code's `sendTemperatureDrop` and `sendTemperatureRise` functions.

 ## Background context

 There is a list of [community maintained templates](https://www.asyncapi.com/docs/tools/generator/template#generator-templates-list), but what if you do not find what you need?
 In that case, you'll create a user-defined template that generates custom output from the generator.
 Before you create the template, you'll need to have an [AsyncAPI document](https://www.asyncapi.com/docs/tools/generator/asyncapi-document) that defines the properties you want to use in your template to test against.
-In this tutorial, you'll use the following template saved in the `test/fixtures/asyncapi.yml` file in your template project directory.
+In this tutorial, you'll use the following template saved in the **test/fixtures/asyncapi.yml** file in your template project directory.

 ``` yml